-Slovenians have been aware of the need to preserve the Alps since the beginning of the 20th century when the first ideas to protect the Triglav Lakes Valley started to emerge, eventually coming to life in 1924 with the establishment of the Alpine Conservation Park, Just two years later, the name Triglav National Park was first used.
+Slovenians have been aware of the need to preserve the Alps since the beginning of the 20th century when the first ideas to protect the Triglav Lakes Valley started to emerge, eventually coming to life in 1924 with the establishment of the Alpine Conservation Park.
+Just two years later, the name Triglay National Park was first used.
 This meant that Slovenia was one of the first Alpine countries to get a national park, which was officially named Triglav National Park in 1961 and expanded to most of its current area in 1981.
 These efforts ran alongside the work of the Commission for the Protection of the Alps (CIPRA), which was making a strong push for the establishment of the Alpine Convention.
-All the hard work paid off in 1991 when the eight countries of the Alpine Arc and the European Union signed a contract, which came into force in 1995.
+All the hard work paid off in 1991 when the eight countries of the Alpine Arc and the European

+Union signed a contract, which came into force in 1995.
 Next up was the long and arduous process before the agreement was finally put into force in 2002.
 With the protocols and declarations of the Alpine Convention, the countries of the Alpine Arc now have an important tool for protecting the environment, as well as the activities, traditions, and culture of the local people.
 Slovenians were lucky to have been able to protect such a large part of our Alps with Triglav National Park, plus we never interfered with the mountains and nature as much as the other Alpine countries did due to our relatively limited resources.
-As a result, the general public is not really aware of the efforts of the Alpine Convention, a problem we're trying to address by organizing the Alpine Convention Day, an annual event which is something special in the sigproblems popping up throughout the Alpine of tourism and pressure to allow the building pact on mountainous areas and the culture to plan a future in their hometown. and traditions of the local people.
+As a result, the general public is not really aware of the efforts of the Alpine Convention, a problem we're trying to address by organizing the Alpine Convention Day, an annual event which is something special in the signatory states.
+The Alpine Association of Slovenia is one of the key partners at this event, as our goals are essentially identical to those of the Alpine Convention.
+But all the modern problems popping up throughout the Alpine world are present in Slovenia as well, and are becoming increasingly serious.
+The growth of tourism and pressure to allow the building of tourism infrastructure in protected areas; unfavorable demographic trends, which are particularly strong in mountainous areas; climate change, which often has the strongest impact on regions close to mountains; unsustainable traffic and new sports that go against environmental protection policies all of the above have a strong negative impact on mountainous areas and the culture and traditions of the local people.